Meet Brandon Williams

 Eliminating the wood background led to a cleaner design, this version scraps the card navigation and instead shows the different options in a list.

-Instead of showing a photo of the place for the initial selection, a photo of the most popular dish is displayed.
+Instead of showing a photo of the place for the initial selection, a photo of one of the most popular dishes of the restaurant is displayed.
 Users can use the search to find the restaurant or food type they want to eat.